dtbinh/jadhavhninad.github.io/index.md

 <br>
 <br>
-# [](#header-2)Linux Barrier Mechanism for multi threaded program
+## [](#header-2)Linux Barrier Mechanism for multi threaded program
 [Link to Github Repo](https://github.com/jadhavhninad/Linux-Barrier-Mechanism-for-multi-threaded-program).

 ### [](#header-3) Goals:
-Develope a barrier synchronization mechanism in Linux kernel which can be invoked by user processes via system call interface.
+To Develop a barrier synchronization mechanism in Linux kernel which can be invoked by user processes via system call interface.
 The mechanism consists of 3 Linux kernel system calls which are resemble to the pthread barrier i.e barrier-init, barrier-wait, barrier_destroy

 ### [](#header-3) Implementation:
 A barrier synchronization synchronization mechanism was developed in Linux kernel which can be invoked by user processes via system call interface.
 The mechanism consists of 3 Linux kernel system calls which are resemble to the pthread barrier: